cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Changelog ==

+= 3.0 =
+* Updated for compatibility with Wordpress 4.3
+* Added Greek translation thanks to a user contribution on the translation project website
+* Added French and German translations using automatic translation tools with a minimum quality check (probably can be made better)
+* Enhancement: cache query results locally for 24 hours using the Wordpress Transients API
+* Bugfix: some code that was used for debugging in the testing process, and that created a debug file 'debug.txt', had not been commented out, and debug.txt file was ending up in the current theme folder (can be deleted if present!)
+* A few enhancements on CSS styling, especially for the now released NABRE text

 = 2.9 =
 * Updated for compatibility with latest Wordpress 4.2.2
 * Fixed small bug in css file